emmt/AndorCameras.jl/README.md

 repr(cam, key, idx)
 ```

-which respectively yield the current value of the enumerated feature and the
+which respectively yield the string representation of the current value of the
-value at a given index.
+enumerated feature and of the value at a given index.

 To query whether a given index is available or implemented for an enumerated
 feature, call respectively: